PotHix/pothix.github.com/content/post/stats-apr-2018.md

 [![Time spend on Telegram according to Rescuetime](/images/stats/2018/apr/rescuetime-telegram-time.png "Time spent on Telegram according to RescueTime")](/images/stats/2018/apr/rescuetime-telegram-time.png "")

 It's still too high for me.
 I have an alert of my time spent using Telegram.
-The goal is to not receive this alert but I'm currently failing at it.
+The goal is not to receive this alert, but I'm currently failing at it.
 I have to improve this.

 I'm still trying to understand if I have a particular moment where I